adorad/adorad/docs/docs.md

 This is the primary mechanism for error handling in V. They are still values, like in Go, but the advantage is that errors can't be unhandled, and handling them is a lot less verbose.
-Unlike other languages, V does not handle exceptions with `throw/try/catch` blocks.
+Unlike other languages, Adorad does not handle exceptions with `throw/try/catch` blocks.

 `err` is defined inside an `or` block and is set to the string message passed to the `error()` function. `err` is empty if `none` was returned.